sahajps/FC-Bias/README.md

 Welcome to the project page for our paper.
 This page serves as a user guide for the reproducibility of results and contains the fact-checking data from shortlisted independent fact-checking organizations.

 ## 🌟 What's New
-🗓 [2024.06.21] The project page has been built!
+🗓 [2024.06.28] Required python modules' versions to be updated soon 🔜 🗓 [2024.06.21] The project page has been built!

 ## 📂 Directory Structure